UNICORE-EU/uftp-docs/source/admin-docs/authserver/manual.rst

 Prerequisites
 ~~~~~~~~~~~~~

-The Auth server should be run as a non-root user (e.g. 'unicore').
+The Auth server should be run as a non-root user (e.g. *unicore*).
 It requires

  * Java 1.8
  * an installed :ref:`uftpd` (2.6.0 or later)